The DBTH Visitor’s Charter

 • Please follow our infection control instructions to keep you and others safe.

-• Please wash your hands on entering and leaving the ward and use the alcohol hand foam provided.
+• Please wash your hands on entering and leaving the ward.

 • Please use the visitor chairs provided and avoid sitting on patient’s beds.

-• Please use visitors’ facilities’.
+• Please use visitors’ toilets.
 Our colleagues can direct you as required.

-• Assist your loved one to keep the bed space tidy to enable our staff to clean effectively
+• Assist your loved one to keep the bed space tidy to enable our colleagues to clean effectively.

-• Refrain from smoking cigarettes or e-cigarettes / vaping in the hospital or in our grounds
+• Refrain from smoking cigarettes or e-cigarettes/vaping in the hospital or in our grounds.
+Observe our trust no smoking policy which includes e-cigarettes/vaping.

 • Understand and respect that information cannot be given out unless the patient has given their permission.